---host=<hostname> The host on which to uninstall.
+- --host=<hostname> The host on which to uninstall. - --tmpdir=<path> Temporary directory to use on this host (defaults to /tmp).

 10.1.12.
 Usage notes

 On Solaris, the PATH environment variable on the remote host (where you build or deploy) may get set according to /etc/default/su, which may be different from what you would expect (noted by S. Bailey).